EoinGeo/Jaeira/People/Jaerian Pantheon/Gods/Lorelei.md

 **Relationships:**
 - **Mentorship with Istorian:** Lorelei shares a mentor-mentee relationship with Istorian, the God of Knowledge and Wisdom (Fallen).
 She guides and nurtures his pursuit of understanding, enhancing his insights.
 - **Friendship with [[Kaladran]]** [[Kaladran]] regularly consults Lorelei for information and understanding.
+- **Collaborator:** [[Erevan]] collaborates with Lorelei, the Goddess of Knowledge and Wisdom, exchanging insights on the mysteries of the universe and the wonders that await discovery.

 **Influence after the Second War:**
 Lorelei's influence during the aftermath of the [[Second War of the Gods]] was focused on disseminating knowledge and promoting understanding.
 She played a crucial role in guiding mortals and gods toward learning from the past and seeking harmonious paths forward.